rafalp/Misago/dev-docs/plugins/hooks/get-thread-detail-view-posts-queryset-hook.md

-# `get_thread_replies_page_posts_queryset_hook`
+# `get_thread_detail_view_posts_queryset_hook`

-This hook wraps the standard function that Misago uses to get a queryset with posts to display on the thread replies page.
+This hook wraps the standard function that Misago uses to get a queryset with posts to display on the thread detail view.

 This hook should be used only to add new joins with `select_related`.
 To filter posts, use the `filter_thread_posts_queryset` hook instead.